 All in all, oral specialists around the world say that both manual and electric toothbrushes are more than adequate tools for proper oral care.
-Simply pick the one that fits you the best, observe good overall dental hygiene, and you’ll be good to go.
+Simply pick the one that fits you the best, observe good brushing habits and overall dental hygiene, and you’ll be good to go!

 - Cronin M, Dembling W, Warren PR, King DW.
 A 3-month clinical investigation comparing the safety and efficacy of a novel electric toothbrush (Braun Oral-B 3D Plaque Remover) with a manual toothbrush.
 Am J Dent.
 1998 Sep;11(Spec No):S17-21.
 PMID: 10530095.